CrimsonVelka/DiffusionDesignWorks/docs/pages/udw/udwpipeline.md

     * Due to the above, I focused more on gathering the dataset and do as much quality work as I could before committing to a very lengthy training session.

-Japanese developer Kohya-SS’s SD Script package is an old but very consistent way training package.
-While it mostly supports LoRA and other network-based checkpoint trainings, it still supports full finetune support for SD1 models.
+Japanese developer Kohya-SS’ [SD Script](https://github.com/kohya-ss/sd-scripts) package is an older but consistent training package.
+While it mostly supports LoRA and other network-based checkpoint trainings, it still supports full finetune training for SD1.x and XL checkpoints.
 It only needs to be pointed to a training directory, will check the main training folder and the regulation folder if enabled, and will then just follow the training parameters set in the powershell script and output the checkpoint when done.

 [![](./images/Pipeline/sdbuckets.JPG){: style="width:680px"}](./images/Pipeline/sdbuckets.JPG)

-<span style="font-size: 80%;">*SD-Script running the aspect bucket for 768x768 resolutions right before training step begins.*</span>
+<span style="font-size: 80%;">*SD-Script running the aspect bucket for 768x768 resolutions right before the training step.*</span>

 The default training settings are borrowed from the NAI training settings and includes the aspect ratio bucketing so the resolution sizes are not restricted to 1:1 aspect image, but resolution size will be dictated by hardware used for training so its defaulted to 512x512 but can be adjusted to be higher such as 1024x1024 like SDXL.